LamininSolutions/mfsql-connector/source/getting-started/configuration-and-setup/setup-powershell-utilities/index.rst

 File Importing
 --------------

 The File importing utility FolderExport_v3 is built to get the name and location of files in explorer or network drive.
 A powershell utility is used to update SQL with the file and folder data from explorer.
+The utility is designed to be run on the SQL server.

 This utility will export structured folder and file data from explorer for a specific directory to a) CSV files b) tables in an SQL database.

 The csv files and table names are based on the settings in the setup file and will be created automatically.
 When rerunning the process the csv files and tables will be reset.

 The data includes the file hash for file extensions in the setup file.
 Note that the inclusion of the hash will increase the runtime of the process significantly, especially has the hash extensions include large files such as videos, zip files etc.

+Incorporating the CSV or tables in the application is further detailed in :doc:`/mfsql-integration-connector/working-with-files/index`

 File import prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~